maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Interestingly, in the past ten years, they have [remained stable or very slightly decreased for the USA, a capitalistic country, whereas they have increased for China, a socialist country](https://web.archive.org/web/20240503180641/https://ourworldindata.org/grapher/annual-co2-emissions-per-country?time=2012..latest&country=USA~CHN).
 And [the USA didn't just outsource its carbon emissions to China](https://web.archive.org/web/20240503180805/https://www.noahpinion.blog/p/no-the-us-didnt-outsource-our-carbon), like it's commonly believed.

-This proves exactly my point: countries like China are not game theoretically incentivized to care about climate change.
+Countries like China are not game theoretically incentivized to care about climate change.
 They are incentivized to grow as much as possible.
 We wouldn't behave any differently if we were in their shoes, and you can protest as much as you like, China won't stop growing.

 ## Happiness is not a valid argument